-Gifts of $100,000 and up will be recognized with a schedule of on-air messages across NPR programming, in accordance with FCC and IRS regulations.
+Gifts of $250,000 or more will be recognized with a schedule of on-air messages across NPR programming, in accordance with FCC and IRS regulations.

-Gifts of $250,000 and up will be recognized with online banners which appear across all pages on NPR.org for philanthropic partners, in accordance with FCC and IRS regulations.
+Gifts of $250,000 or more will be recognized with online banners which appear across all pages on NPR.org for philanthropic partners, in accordance with FCC and IRS regulations.